This page may not be accurate, latest service updates can be found on our dedicated COVID-19 section.

 Any illegal parking or inappropriate parking on the public road must be reported to Police Scotland.
 The Council have no legal authority to enforce any parking violations.
 The most common reports of illegal or inappropriate parking are:

 The parking of lorries in residential areas is a common complaint to the Council amongst Clackmannanshire residents.
-The Council have made provision for the overnight parking of large goods vehicles (lorries) at King Street car park in Alloa.
-This car park is accessed via the A907 at Station Roundabout.
+The Council have made provision for two hour parking of large goods vehicles (lorries) at the lay-bys adjacent to the A class roads.

-Any vehicle with a 'Goods Vehicle Operator Licence' is classed as a large goods vehicle and as such must only be parked overnight at King Street car park or at its designated operating centre.
+Any vehicle with a 'Goods Vehicle Operator Licence' is classed as a large goods vehicle and as such must only be parked overnight at its designated operating centre.
 A large goods vehicle is classed as a commercial vehicle that weighs over 3.5 tonnes.
 These vehicles are not permitted to park on any street, off street car park or residential area.
 They may only park in an off street car park or driveway if these are the agreed operating centre for the vehicle.
-Operating centres are agreed with VOSA, these are generally not in residential areas, however any resident concerned about the parking of large goods vehicles should contact VOSA on 0300 123 9000 email@example.com with the registration of the vehicle for further investigation.
+Operating centres are agreed with DVSA, these are generally not in residential areas, however any resident concerned about the parking of large goods vehicles should contact DVSA on 0300 123 9000 or email@example.com with the registration of the vehicle for further investigation.

 If any vehicle is creating a road safety concern then this should be reported to the police.
 The Council would encourage all drivers of large goods vehicles and other commercial vehicles to avoid parking in residential areas at any time.